oasis-mihal/umu/README.md

 C++'s package management tools have long been clunky (environment variables), difficult to learn (cmake) or proprietary+buggy (NuGet).
 This is far removed from the smooth pipeline of package managers like pip.

-umu aims to close the ease of use gap between python and c++ and allow easier building and installation for both editors and automated build pipelines.
+umu aims to close the ease of use gap between python and c++ and allow easier building and installation for both editors and automated build pipelines; to become THE package manager for C++ - an ambitious task!

 As a result, umu should be a small and simple to use executable that is easy to integrate into most build systems.